tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 So I've got to stay focused. carefully rowing towards these tree stumps sticking out of the water, hoping that no one would take notice.
 Being at a good distance away from it, I tied up my boat to a tree stump, and got into the water without making a splash.
 And began swimming carefully.

 I pray to the Lord himself that no alligator or alligator gar can get to me.
 As the last thing I need is to become its dinner.
-And to make it worse for me is that I heard about a bull shark being spotted in the Mississippi River.
+And to make it worse for me, is that I've heard about a bull shark being spotted in the Mississippi River.
 And to make matters worse, this goddamn bayou is only a few miles away from that very spot.

 As I swam so close to this cabin, I could hear a conversation coming from within.
 Heedfully, I came towards the back and spotted a small window.
 I climbed up without uttering a sound.
 But!
 To my surprise, I found a hole in the wall as a streak of light pierced through it.
 Vigilant, I looked around to see if anyone was near me.
 Knowing that everything was clear, I peered through that very hole.